gsiteiovn/gsite/README.md

 This will setup everything needed for running the CMS:

 * A new repository in your GitHub account with the code
-* Full Continuous Deployment to Netlify's global CDN network
+* Full Continuous Deployment to global CDN network
-* Control users and access with Netlify Identity
+* Control users and access with Identity
-* Manage content with Netlify CMS
+* Manage content with CMS

 Once the initial build finishes, you can invite yourself as a user.
 Go to the Identity tab in your new site, click "Invite" and send yourself an invite.